Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Moreover, it ensured that we prioritised what needed to change.
 One example of this was the decision to change the log in feature on the web.
 While designing our product we decided that you would need to log in with a username as well as an email, however we quickly realized that this was cumbersome for the user and it would make more sense for them to just log in with their username.
 This was due to user evaluation of our design.

 ### Unit Testing
+At every stage of the implementation process we aimed to have a set of tests for each component in order to verify they worked correctly.
+In particular, the Processing backend up utilized a testing class which compared dummy JSON payloads against existing files in the database to ensure the correct information was pulled.
+Additionally, tests were added to show the app could handle edge cases.
+This included purposefully malformed requests (to make sure the app did not crash), and insertion/deletion of null objects, in order to be certain the database API could handle any type of input.
+The front-end of the desktop app relied on visual user testing due to its dependancy on the draw() function, but crafted JSON objects were manually added to the database storage and this was compared against the totals drawn to make sure they were accurate.

 ### System Integration
 As the success of our product relied on our three key subsystems working together, it was necessary to perform extensive integration testing at the end of each sprint.
 This would take place during our weekly scrum.
 During this aspect of evaluating our design, we would go through our shared contract to ensure that all systems preformed as expected when using the shared contract.
 During earlier sprints, it was clear that there was unnecessary information included in certain request types and that these would have to be adjusted.
 The success of this method of evaluation, however, relied on ensuring that each unit was thoroughly tested individually.
 Once we were certain of this, we tested them together.